 While the numbers differ slightly, depending on the study, the average savings rate is between 4% and 8%.
 I guess that would be 6%, wouldn’t it?
 The point is the average savings rate is too low.
 Much too low.

 Think about the percentage of income you save for retirement.
 Do you even know?
 If you do, great, but how did you come up with that figure?
 Is it all you think you can afford?
 Do you contribute just enough to get a match from your employer?
 Your savings rate must be part of a much larger retirement plan.

 What came first, the chicken or the retirement nest egg?

-I need to correct myself; your savings rate is not part of the retirement plan, it’s the result of your retirement plan.
-Most people do it backwards.
-They begin saving and when they get close to retirement, they visit their CERTIFIED FINANCIAL PLANNING™ professional to determine their retirement readiness.
+I need to correct myself; your savings rate is not part of the retirement plan.
+It’s the result of your retirement plan.
+Most people do it backward.
+They begin saving, and when they get close to retirement, they visit their CERTIFIED FINANCIAL PLANNING™ professional to determine their retirement readiness.

-It’s much easier to refine the plan as needed throughout your life than to decide five years before retirement to take a look at how much you’ll need to retire.
+It’s much easier to refine the plan as needed throughout your life than to decide five years before retirement to consider how much you’ll need to retire.
 Time is no longer your friend.